FORGE: Foundational Optimization Representations from Graph Embeddings: Experiments

 \textbf{Prediction Accuracy:} We measure the deviation in mean absolute error between the known integrality gap and the gap predicted by \textsc{Forge}.
 On these very-hard test instances, \textsc{Forge} achieves a deviation of $15.42\%$, $13.55\%$, $12.03\%$ and $19.077\%$ for CA, SC, GIS, and MVC, respectively.
 As an ablation, training for this task from scratch, and \textbf{not using pre-trained \textsc{Forge} as starting weights worsens the error by ${\sim}$33\%} on average across all categories.
 This highlights the importance of unsupervised pre-training to capture transferable structural patterns across diverse MIP instances.

 \textbf{Comparison with Commercial MIP Solver:} We compare the commercial \textsc{Gurobi} solver on these very-hard instances with and without our predicted pseudo-cut.
 Figure~\ref{fig:pseudo_cut} shows the primal gap averaged over 50 instances of each problem with 3600s time limit.
 Without exception, across all problem types, the use of pseudo-cuts generated by \textsc{Forge} consistently results in better primal gaps.
 The solver improves the gap early in the search, and our pseudo-cuts, make these gains immediately more pronounced. \textbf{The performance gains in the primal gap reach up to 85\%}.
-Recall that fine-tuning for this task only needed 50 instances per problem type, MVC was not included in the fine-tuning, and fine-tuning had no dependency on optimal solutions to generate the labeled data.
+Recall that fine-tuning for this task only needed 50 instances per problem type, not even including MVC in fine-tuning, and label collection had no dependency on optimal solutions.

 \textbf{Comparison with SOTA ML:} To further evaluate generalization across problem types and sizes, we compare against the setup in~\citet{li2024towards}, where a GNN is trained on 38,256 instances from 643 generated problem types and tested on 11,584 instances from 157 problem types. \textsc{Forge} is used as is, \textit{without any additional training}, and tested on 17,500 previously unseen instances from 400 generated problem types.\textbf{ \textsc{Forge} achieves a mean deviation of 18.63\% in integrality gap prediction}, improving over the 20.14\% deviation reported in~\citep{li2024towards}.